Using the HYPR Device Manager

 Integration Users

-Integration users interact with the Device Manager when they register a device during the initial enrollment process for the integration, or when an administrator sends them a magic link.
-Please see the documentation for each integration for more information on enrollment and device registration.
+Integration users interact with the Device Manager when they create a pairing during the initial enrollment process for the integration, or when an administrator sends them a Magic Link.
+Please see the documentation for Integrations for more information on integration user enrollment and pairing with HYPR.

 For Okta integrations, a self-service Device Manager is also available from the user’s Okta home page.
 This instance lets them change the devices they use for passwordless login with their Okta applications.